Bleed & safety margin

-The bleed is the margin extending beyond the final format of the print product and will be trimmed by the cutting machine.
+The bleed refers to the margin that extends beyond the final format of the printed product.
+It serves as a safety margin and is removed by the cutting machine after printing.

 When cutting to final format, there can be deviations by up to 0.04 inch.